Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Abstract

 \section{Abstract}

 Diffusion models have recently emerged as powerful tools for robot motion planning by capturing the multi-modal distribution of feasible trajectories.
 However, their extension to multi-robot settings with flexible, language-conditioned task specifications remains limited.
 Furthermore, current diffusion-based approaches incur high computational cost during inference and struggle with generalization because they require explicit construction of environment representations and lack mechanisms for reasoning about geometric reachability.
-To address these limitations, we present Language-Conditioned Heat-Inspired Diffusion (LCHD), an end-to-end vision-based framework that generates language-conditioned, collision-free trajectories.
-LCHD integrates CLIP-based semantic priors with a collision-avoiding diffusion kernel serving as a physical inductive bias that enables the planner to interpret language commands strictly within the reachable workspace.
-This naturally handles out-of-distribution scenarios—in terms of reachability—by guiding robots toward accessible alternatives that match the semantic intent, while eliminating the need for explicit obstacle information at inference time.
-Extensive evaluations on diverse real-world-inspired maps, along with real-robot experiments, show that LCHD consistently outperforms prior diffusion-based planners in success rate, while reducing planning latency.
+To address these limitations, we present Language-conditioned Heat-inspired Diffusion (LHD), an end-to-end vision-based framework that generates language-conditioned, collision-free trajectories.
+LHD integrates semantic priors from CLIP, a vision-language model (VLM), with a collision-avoiding diffusion kernel serving as a physical inductive bias that enables the planner to interpret language commands strictly within the reachable workspace.
+This naturally handles out-of-distribution (OOD) scenarios---in terms of reachability---by guiding robots toward accessible alternatives that match the semantic intent, while eliminating the need for explicit obstacle information at inference time.
+Extensive evaluations on diverse real-world-inspired maps, along with real-robot experiments, show that LHD consistently outperforms prior diffusion-based planners in success rate, while reducing planning latency.
+Project page is available at: \url{https://jebeom.github.io/lhd_project_page/}

-\section{INTRODUCTION}
+\section{Introduction}